 Get Inspired!
 Enter the Wissahickon Photo Contest.

-If you need inspiration, here’s a short list of contemporary photographers of the Wissahickon to get your creative juices flowing.
+If you need inspiration, here’s a short list of artists inspired by the Wissahickon to get your creative juices flowing.

 Melvin Chappell.
 An award-winning photographer, Chappell’s book, The Wissahickon Valley: The Photography of Melvin A. Chappell (2015), contains 28 of his favorite photos of the park.
 His work has been used by FOW and other organizations, such as Historic RittenhouseTown and the Morris Arboretum.
 His photograph of the Indian Statue won Best in Show in FOW’s Biennial Photo Contest in 2008.
 Many of his photographs can be found in numerous private and public collections around the world, including the permanent collections of the African American Museum in Philadelphia and the Woodmere Art Museum.
 You can view some of his Wissahickon photos here.

 Allison Ostertag.
 The Executive Director of the Whitesbog Preservation Trust in New Jersey, Ostertag is an environmental educator, landscape designer, artist, and photographer with a master’s in Landscape Architecture.
 She works with communities and businesses to green their spaces with ecological restoration, habitat creation, community engagement, and stormwater management.
 View some of her Wissahickon photographs here.